JyothiS95/FC_Assignment/README.md

 - Java Development Kit (JDK)
 - A Java Integrated Development Environment (IDE), such as IntelliJ IDEA or Eclipse
-- Test automation tools (e.g., TestNG, JUnit)
-- Dependencies and libraries specific to your test framework
+- Dependencies and libraries and plugins (restassured, testng, allure) available in the pom.xml file

 ## Usage